lonewolftechnology/godot-dojo/dojo-starter-godot-project/README.md

     ```bash
     katana
     ```
+    *Note: If port 5050 is in use, you can specify a different one, e.g., `katana --port <YOUR_PORT>`.
+Use a port number above 1024 to avoid requiring administrator privileges.*
     Keep this terminal open.
 3.  **Build and Deploy**: In a new terminal, build and deploy the contracts to your local Katana instance.
     ```bash